National Representatives

 Dave has worked in third sector (community and social care) for over 20 years in a variety of roles and services, from mental health day centre worker to CEO of locally based domiciliary home care charities, social prescribing and community engagement organisations.

 Dave joined their local Parent Carer Forum in 2021 when their teenager was diagnosed autistic and was experiencing mental health issues.
+Dave is keen on ensuring the voice of the young person and that of the family is heard and recorded.

 East of England

+Sylvia has been the Finance Director and an active Rep for HPCI, her local Hertfordshire PCF, since co-founding it in 2010.
 She also has a strong Regional commitment having been the Secretary of the Eastern Region of Parent Carer Forums (ERPCF) since 2015 and is a Regional Rep.

 Sylvia has always focussed on helping to improve SEND services through co-production, bringing the voice and views of the wider parent body to the room and focussing practioners and service providers on the needs of the child or young person to allow our SEND CYP to achieve their best outcomes.

-I have 3 boys – all now young adults and with a range of additional needs.
+Julia has 3 boys – all now young adults and with a range of additional needs.
 We have experienced both mainstream and specialist education and are currently negotiating the transition into the adult world.

 South East